 As early as 28 B.C., Chinese annals carried records of dark areas observed on the sun.
 However, they were attributed to flying birds.
 In 1610, while surveying the wonders of the heavens revealed by his newly perfected telescope, Galileo observed the same small, dark spots on the face of the sun.
-By watching these spots appear on the eastern edge of the sun and then drift across the solar disk to disappear off the western edge, Galileo determined that the spots were in fact on the sun and not shadows cast by some other object or objects.
+By watching these spots appear on the western edge of the sun and then drift across the solar disk to disappear off the eastern edge, Galileo determined that the spots were in fact on the sun and not shadows cast by some other object or objects.

 It has since been learned that the average lifetime for a given sunspot is about one week.
 However, some spots live for only a few hours, while others may live as long as 18 months.
 The spots range in size from the smallest observable objects, about 500 miles (800 km) in diameter, to huge areas that are over 50,000 miles (80,000 km) in diameter.
 The spots are related to magnetic activity in the sun’s outer layers, but the processes are not yet fully understood.
 They appear as dark areas simply because they are somewhat cooler than the surrounding gases.